bradhowes/LPF/README.md

 * [FilterViewController](Shared/User%20Interface/FilterViewController.swift) -- a custom `AUViewController` that creates new `FilterAudioUnit` instances for the host application.

-Additional supporting files can be found in `Support`.
+Additional supporting files can be found in [Support](Shared/Support).

 # Examples
 Here is LPF shown running in GarageBand on macOS: